Table of Contents[Hide][Show]

 Many DMV offices were closed to in-person service during the pandemic and REAL-ID paperwork needs to be presented in person at DMV offices.

 Until May 3, 2023, the sources of identification you currently use are still acceptable documents for air travel this year: REAL-ID license, non-REAL-ID standard drivers license, permanent resident card, a passport, U.S. military ID, Enhanced ID (offered in some states) or an ID from the federal government’s Trusted Traveler Program.
 Any of those forms of ID will get you access to security checkpoints at US airports.

 In addition to extending the REAL-ID deadline, TSA announced it will accept expired driver’s licenses as identification: “If your driver’s license or state-issued ID expired on or after March 1, 2020, and you are unable to renew at your state driver’s license agency, you may still use it as acceptable identification at the checkpoint.
 TSA will accept expired driver’s licenses or state-issued IDs for 1 year after expiration,” TSA says.

 For additional information on going through airport security now, read these TSA FAQs.

 TSA will allow those with driver’s licenses that expired beginning March 1, and who are not able to renew their license, to use it as acceptable ID at checkpoints for 1 year after expiration date, plus 60 days after the #COVID19 national emergency: https://t.co/wn6dItY9zB pic.twitter.com/4MP04hQhma

 — TSA (@TSA) March 17, 2020

-A Real ID is not a substitution for a valid passport for international travel.
-For travel outside of the United States, a passport is still a requirement.
-In addition, a Real ID driver’s license or ID card is not required for entering federal facilities such as museums that do not require a person to present identification.
+In addition, a REAL-ID driver’s license or ID card is not required for entering federal facilities such as museums that do not require a person to present identification.